Hiking in Norway: Calling all energetic adventurers to join us on an active escape to the Western Fjords

 And so, we would love you to join our guide for this Via Ferrata Loen.
 Your guide will take you up to Mt.
 Hoven (1011m).
 Along the way, you will have fantastic views of beautiful mountains, glaciers and the fjord below.
 It takes approximately 5-6 hrs with breaks and lunch.
 During the day, you will walk over two suspension bridges, the Gjølmunne suspension bridge, the longest via ferrata bridge in Europe (120m long) and the Gjølmunne wirebridge (36m long).
 Children above the age of 12 can join this trip.

 On arrival into Ålesund, head off on a wildlife sea safari to explore the coastline and open sea.
 On an open RIB boat, visit a seal colony and Runde’s famous bird sanctuary with its eagles and puffins.
 Your local guide will tell you interesting stories as part of the adventure.

-The trip runs weekly from July to September 2019 with fixed departures from Bergen every Thursday.
+The trip runs weekly from July to September.

 Read here for information about the 'Western Fjords Hike' .